Yash621/Yash621/README.md

 ## About

 I am Yash Goel.
-I am a third-year undergraduate student at Sri Venkateswara College(University of Delhi).I am mainly focused towards Full Stack Web Development and have done my projects and internships under the same.I love contributing to open source and actively contribute to various cool projects.
+I am a currently working as a software engineer at a US based startup.
+I am mainly interested and focused towards Full Stack Web Development and have done my projects and internships under the same.I love contributing to open source and actively contributing to various cool projects.
 My other interests aside from Full Stack Development are Machine Learning and DevOps.

 <table>
   <tr>